-“Is teeth whitening safe for children?” is a dental question we are hearing more often at Kids Dental since so many at-home teeth whitening products have become readily available.
+“Is teeth whitening safe for children?” is a dental question that pediatric dentists are hearing more often at Kids Dental since so many at-home teeth whitening products have become readily available.

 Because permanent teeth are naturally not as white as primary (baby) teeth, it may be tempting to allow your child to use whitening treatments, especially if your child is self-conscious about his or her smile.